 Report on the Audit of the Financial Statements

-We have audited the accompanying standalone financial statements of NALWA SONSINVESTMENTS LIMITED ("the Company") which comprise the Balance Sheet as at March 31 2019 the Statement of Profit and Loss and Statement of Cash Flows for the year then ended and notes to the financial statements including a summary of significant accounting policies and other explanatory information. (herein after referred to as the standalone financial statements).
+We have audited the accompanying financial statements of Nalwa Sons Investments Limited (the Company) which comprise the Balance Sheet as at March 31 2019 the Statement of Profit and Loss and Statement of Cash Flows for the year then ended and notes to the financial statements including a summary of the significant accounting policies and other explanatory information. (herein after referred to as the standalone financial statements).

 Emphasis of Matters